 The start-up cost depends on the service model you choose.
-To best meet the different needs of busy primary care practices, synAllergy offers two service models – the Turn-key I and Turn-key II Models.
-There are no start-up costs associated with synAllergy’s Turn-key I Model.
-The start-up cost for the Turn-key II Model is about $6,000.
+To best meet the different needs of busy primary care practices, synAllergy offers two service models – the synAllergy Assist and the Turnkey Model.
+There are no start-up costs associated with the synAllergy Assist Model.
+The start-up cost for the Turnkey Model is about $6,000.
 The bulk of this expense is for the purchase of your initial inventory of skin allergy testing extracts, testing supplies, provisioning extracts, and provisioning supplies. synAllergy does not profit from your purchase of this starting inventory of supplies but assists you in purchasing the supplies needed direct from the manufacturer at a discounted price.

 Q2.
 How are synAllergy’s fees structured?

 synAllergy’s service fees are based on a fixed fee per skin prick test performed and provision for immunotherapy prepared.